 Stay Active

-If you are finding yourself regularly constipated, try incorporating extra steps into your daily routine by taking a walk around the block, going for a short jog, or dropping into the gym.
+If you find yourself regularly constipated, try incorporating extra steps into your daily routine by taking a walk around the block, going for a short jog, dropping into the gym, or trying some yoga or pilates moves that engage the pelvic floor muscles.

 Engage with Your Blood Glucose Levels with Nutrisense